amazon-archives/samljs-serverless-sample/Scenario1/README.md

 # Prerequsites
 This template will setup a sample application using SAML for authentication.
 It assumes you are using the following prerequsite blog: https://aws.amazon.com/blogs/security/enabling-federation-to-aws-using-windows-active-directory-adfs-and-saml-2-0/

+Prior to installation, you should setup the following in your AWS account:
+  * An S3 bucket in which to store the provided Serverless template
+  * A Cognito Identity Pool with unauthenticated identity access enabled

 # Installation

 1. Open `./templates/saml1-api-template.yaml`